Upgrades to a major dam in Calgary to increase its resiliency during droughts and floods

-Glenmore Dam and Reservoir are located on the Elbow River within the City of Calgary.
+The Glenmore Dam and Reservoir are located on the Elbow River within the City of Calgary.
 The 320 m long, 30 m high concrete gravity dam was built in 1932 primarily to provide a stable supply of potable water to Calgary residents via the Glenmore Water Treatment Plant.
 Upgrades to this critical infrastructure are needed to improve reservoir operations during both low (drought) and high (flood) flow periods, and to repair deteriorated portions of the dam and other related facilities.
 KCB is the prime consultant for the project and is responsible for the geotechnical, hydraulic, structural, mechanical, and electrical and controls aspects of the dam upgrades.